 Hot Water Hazard

-Installing rubberized water faucet covers for the kitchen sink are color-coded with red for hot and blue for cold helping to alleviate hot water burns.
-An added bonus is that being they are rubberized makes them easier to grip and turn on and off than traditional ones.
+Installing rubberized water faucet covers for the kitchen sink can help alleviate hot water burns.
+They are color-coded with red for hot and blue for cold and are easier to grip and turn on and off than traditional ones.

 Bathroom